-After the demise of the Soviet Union in 1991many analysts expressed concerns about the possibility that nuclear weapons might be lost or stolen, or that some might be launched by accident or without authorization by responsible officials.
-Many of these weapons were located outside Russia.
-Both the first Bush and Clinton Administrations received assurances that the weapons remained under secure, central control.
-The United States has also offered these nations assistance, through efforts such as the Nunn-Lugar Cooperative Threat Reduction Program, to encourage the return of all nuclear warheads to Russia and to enhance safety and security at nuclear facilities in Russia.

-By the late 1990s, many of the early concerns about the potential for loss of control have eased, but concerns about the long-term effects of economic hardship and the increasing age of Soviet-era systems continue to prompt questions about the disposition of Russia's nuclear weapons.
-This issue brief highlights the continuing concerns that many have about the safety and security of these weapons and ongoing U.S. assistance programs.
+After the 1991 demise of the Soviet Union, many analysts grew concerned that nuclear weapons might be lost or stolen, or that some might be launched by accident or without authorization by responsible officials.
+Many of these weapons were located outside Russia, but have since been returned to storage areas in Russia.
+The United States has offered through efforts such as the Nunn-Lugar Cooperative Threat Reduction Program, to enhance safety and security at nuclear facilities in Russia.
+Many of the early concerns about the potential loss of control have eased, but concerns about the long-term effects of economic hardship and the increasing age of Soviet-era systems continue to prompt questions about the disposition of Russia's nuclear weapons.
+This issue brief highlights continuing concerns about the safety and security of these weapons and ongoing U.S. assistance programs.